febeling/synopt/README.md

 **`createCommand([name])`**

 Create a command object, with an optional name.
 In many cases the name should be the executable, but sometimes an executable has subcommands with separate option interfaces each.
-Theses are best represented by a separated command.
+You can create a command object for each subcommand.

 If you use the convenience default `import synopt from 'synopt;`, this is a command without a name set yet.